life-itself/web3/guide/index.md

 ### Claims

+Explore web3 in terms of the claims of its

 1. [Is bitcoin a currency?](/claims/is-bitcoin-currency.md)
 2. [What type of asset is a crypto token?](/claims/what-type-of-asset.md)
 3. [How do we value a crypto token?](/claims/valuation-model.md)